omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 - ``id``: Internal identifier
 - ``name``: Descriptive name
-- ``type``: ``MATPLOTLIB``, or one of ``LINE``, ``BAR`` and ``HISTOGRAM`` for native charts
+- ``type``: ``MATPLOTLIB``, or one of ``LINE``, ``BAR``, and ``HISTOGRAM`` for native charts
 - ``scriptFile``: The chart script Python file
 - ``icon``: Icon file, e.g. in PNG format
-- ``resultTypes``: One or more of ``scalar``, ``vector``, ``parameter``, ``histogram`` and ``statistics``, separated by comma
+- ``resultTypes``: One or more of ``scalar``, ``vector``, ``parameter``, ``histogram``, and ``statistics``, separated by commas
 - ``description``: Long description of the chart in HTML format
 - ``dialogPage.<n>.id``: Internal identifier of the nth dialog page
 - ``dialogPage.<n>.label``: Label of the tab of the nth dialog page
 - ``dialogPage.<n>.xswtFile``: XSWT file of the nth dialog page

 Under the Hood
 --------------

 This section details the internal workings of the Python integration in the Analysis Tool.
-Its contents are not directly useful for most users, only for those who are curious about the technicalities, or want to troubleshoot an issue.
+Its contents are not directly useful for most users, only for those who are curious about the technicalities or want to troubleshoot an issue.

 Chart scripts are executed by separate Python processes, launched from the ``python3[.exe]`` found in ``$PATH``.
-This decision was made so a rogue chart script can't make the entire IDE unresponsive, or crash it.
-Also, it's possible to put resource or permission constraints on these processes without hindering the IDE itself, and can be killed at any time with no major consequences to the rest of the Analysis Tool - for example, in the event of a deadlock or thrashing.
+This decision was made so that a rogue chart script can't make the entire IDE unresponsive or crash it.
+Also, it's possible to put resource or permission constraints on these processes without hindering the IDE itself, and they can be killed at any time with no major consequences to the rest of the Analysis Tool - for example, in the event of a deadlock or thrashing.

-These processes are ephemeral, a fresh one is used for each refresh, so no interpreter state preserved across executions.
+These processes are ephemeral, and a fresh one is used for each refresh, so no interpreter state is preserved across executions.
 A small number of processes are kept pre-spawned in a pool, so they can be put to use quickly when needed.

 If you wish to utilize virtual environments, start the entire IDE from a shell in which the environment to use has been activated.
-This way the spawned Python interpreter processes will also run in that environment.
+This way, the spawned Python interpreter processes will also run in that environment.

 The level of flexibility offered by this arbitrary scripting unfortunately comes with its own dangers too.
 Note that the scripts running in charts have full access to everything on your computer without any sandboxing, so they can read/write/delete files, open graphical windows, make network connections, utilize any hardware resources, etc.!
 Because of this, make sure to only ever open analysis files from sources you trust!
-(Or files from untrusted sources only on systems that are not critical.)
+(Or open files from untrusted sources only on systems that are not critical.)

 Communication between the Eclipse IDE and the spawned Python processes is done via the Py4J project, through an ordinary network (TCP) socket.

-To avoid the CPU and RAM inefficiencies caused by the string-based nature of the Py4J protocol, bulk data is transferred in shared memory (POSIX SHM, or unnamed file mappings on Windows) instead of the socket.
+To avoid the CPU and RAM inefficiencies caused by the string-based nature of the Py4J protocol, bulk data is transferred in shared memory (POSIX SHM or unnamed file mappings on Windows) instead of the socket.
 Without this, binary data would have to be base64 encoded, then represented as UTF-16, which would be about 3x the size on top of the original content, which is already present in both processes.
 Data passed this way includes any queried results (in pickle format), and in the other direction, the data to plot on native widgets, or the raw pixel data rendered by Matplotlib.

-Many other kinds of information, like GUI events or smaller pieces of data (like chart properties) are passed through the Py4J socket, as regular function call parameters.
+Many other kinds of information, like GUI events or smaller pieces of data (like chart properties) are passed through the Py4J socket as regular function call parameters.